-Private Fostering Family Care (informal) Family and Friends foster care Unrelated foster care Child Arrangement Order (CAO) Special Guardianship Order (SGO) Adoption Route into the caring arrangement Private arrangement where the child is cared for by anyone who does not have parental responsibility, who is not a close relative, for the child for a period of 28 days or more (or it is intended that the arrangement will last for 28 days or more).
-The child will not be a looked after child An informal arrangement with a relative or close friend who does not have parental responsibility for the child and the arrangement was not made by the LA.
+Private Fostering Family Care (informal) Connected person foster care Unrelated foster care Child Arrangement Order (CAO) Special Guardianship Order (SGO) Adoption Route into the caring arrangement Private arrangement where the child is cared for by anyone who does not have parental responsibility, who is not a close relative, for the child for a period of 28 days or more (or it is intended that the arrangement will last for 28 days or more).
+The child will not be a looked after child.
+An informal arrangement with a relative or close friend who does not have parental responsibility for the child and the arrangement was not made by the LA.
 The arrangement is made between the parent and the carer with no involvement from the LA.
-The relative may perceive that the parent is unable to care for the child(ren) or there may be an agreement between relatives due to difficult family circumstances The local authority will, where safe and in the child's welfare interest, place a child with a relative or friend if the child was deemed not to be providing suitable care.
+The relative may perceive that the parent is unable to care for the child(ren) or there may be an agreement between relatives due to difficult family circumstances.
+The local authority will, where safe and in the child's welfare interest, place a child with a relative or friend if the child was deemed not to be providing suitable care.
 The child is looked after and the LA must approve the relative or friend as a LA foster carer.
 The child may be accommodated voluntarily with the agreement of the parents (under Section 20 of the Children Act 1989) or may be subject to a care order.
 The child is a looked after child by the local authority under Section 20 of the Children Act 1989 or a care order and has been placed with a foster carer by the local authority.
-(Alternatively the local authority may choose to place a child into residential care where this is in the welfare interest of the child) If a child is at risk of be a friend or relative may If the child is 'looked at their foster carer or oth friend applies for an orden in either circumstance, be made without the suparents or the local aut may apply for the ordelived with them for one.
-There may be benign reafter parents' death an a prior agreement between birth parents and the control of the contr apply for an order, or" fter' and er relative/ der. application can apport of the chority.
-Relatives r after the child has year or more. easons, e.g. d in line with yeen the If a child is 'looked after' by the LA, the LA may decide that the child should be placed for adoption.
+Alternatively the local authority may choose to place a child into residential care where this is in the welfare interest of the child).
+Child Arrangement Order (CAO) If a child is at risk of becoming 'looked after' a friend or relative may apply for a CAO.
+The court is able to make a CAO following an application being made by a person entitled to make it or who has obtained leave of the court to make it or where the court considers the order should be made even though no application has been made.
+S10 Children Act 1989 confirms the power of the court to make section 8 Children Act Orders.
+A Special Guardian must be over 18 and not the parent of the child.
+The court may make a special guardianship application on application by somebody entitled to make the application or who has obtained leave of the court to do so.
+The court is also able to make an Special Guardianship Order if it considers it is in the interest of the welfare of the child to make such an order.
+If a child is 'looked after' by the LA, the LA may decide that the child should be placed for adoption.
 This can only be done with consent of the birth parent or with a Placement Order made by a court.
-An approved foster carer can apply for an adoption order after a year of caring for the child.
-Other informal carer may apply for an adoption order if the child has lived with them for 3 years of more.
+Other carers may apply for an adoption order if the child has lived with them for at least 3 years of the 5 years preceding any adoption application.